gbmhunter/blog/content/programming/operating-systems/linux/how-to-use-socketcan-with-the-command-line-in-linux.md

 ~$ sudo ip link set up can0
 ```

-_**Note:** If you ever get the following error:_

- _RTNETLINK answers: Operation not permitted _

- _try the command again with sudo ._
+**Note 1:** If you ever get the following error: `RTNETLINK answers: Operation not permitted`, try the command again with sudo.

-_**Note**: And if you get the error: RTNETLINK answers: Operation not supported then try run sudo modprobe can (or sudo modprobe vcan ) first._
+**Note 1**: And if you get the error: `RTNETLINK answers: Operation not supported` then try run `sudo modprobe can` (or `sudo modprobe vcan` ) first.

 ## Send/Receive Data On SocketCAN

-If you then want to send/receive data on the CAN interface, you should install can-utils :
+If you then want to send/receive data on the CAN interface, you should install `can-utils`:

 ```sh
 ~$ sudo apt install can-utils